kamenpp/Advent-of-Code-2021/README.md

 Day 6 - I liked it.

 Day 7 - didn't even need to determine the exact horizontal value to get the fuel.

+Day 8 - not too hard to create the algorithm, but a bit fiddly to implement.
+Otherwise, I really enjoyed it.